orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Invariances at star hence a modular structure might be a necessity physically, forcing necessarily a finite accessible structure possible allowing it to grow?

 You cannot have interaction without something like gravity.

-It's the infinity groupoids which break the recursion of the stack. .is_orbit

 split off branching initial remainin o. the temrinal the ret marching along